imim/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk comparingwd](figure/comparingwd-1.png)

-Preliminary conclusions: There are differences in activity patterns between weekdays and weekends: The activity is higher on weekdays between 500 and 1000 intervals, and between 1750 and 2000.
-The activity is higher on weekends between 1500 and 1750 intervals, and just after 2000.
+Preliminary conclusions: There are some differences in activity patterns between weekdays and weekends: The activity is higher on weekdays between 6:00 and 9:00 hours, and near 20:00, with the maximum around 8:35.
+The peak on weekends is also around 8:50 interval, being lower than on weekdays from 6:00 to 8:35, and slightly higher from 10:00 to 17:50 intervals.
+Near 20:00 interval, there is not a peak, as in the case of weekdays.
+It would be recommendable a deeper analysis of users time habits in the region, from home to work typical routes (walk, transport means), outdoor activities on weekends,...